 Opera- Ceph Shared and SSH Qcow2 Dev,

-tion/TM MAD FS_LVM
+tion/TM_l MAD FS_LVM,

 LVM

 Snap Creates a protected snapshot Copies the file.
 Creates a new qcow2 image Not

 Create with the previous disk as the Sup-

 backing file. ported

-Snap Not Supported Not Supported (For KVM only) Launches Not
+Snap Creates a protected snapshot and Not Supported (For KVM only) Not

-Create virsh Sup-
+Create quiesces the guest fs.
+Launches virsh Sup-

 (live) snapshot-create. ported

-Snap Overwrites the active disk by Overwrites the file Creates a new qcow2 image Not
+Snap Re- Overwrites the active disk by cre- Overwrites the file Creates a new qcow2 image Not

-Revert creating a new snapshot of an with a previously with the selected snapshot as Sup-
+vert ating a new snapshot of an existing with a previously with the selected snapshot as Sup-

-existing protected snapshot copied one. the backing file. ported
+protected snapshot copied one. the backing file. ported

 Snap Deletes a protected snapshot Deletes the file.
 Deletes the selected qcow2 Not

 Delete snapshot.
 Sup-

 ported